 What To Do During Line Flushing

 If you live nearby and see particles or a noticeable color change in your water during this time, allow the tap to run for one minute.
-If that doesn’t clear up the problem, or if there is a complete loss of water during the flushing, please call the Water Quality Hotline at (813) 264-3835.
-You’ll also want to avoid washing laundry or any other activities where discolored water or sediment may cause a problem.
+If that doesn't clear up the problem, or if there is a complete loss of water during the flushing, please call the Water Quality Hotline for your service area: Northwest Service Area, contact info (813) 264-3835, and South Central Service Area, contact info (813) 744-5544.
+You'll also want to avoid washing laundry or any other activities where discolored water or sediment may cause a problem.